MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 ### Recursive schemas are supported

-Example using # for root recursion
+Example using # for root recursion:

 ```json
 {